Introduction

 Note Redmi 11 Pro / Pro+ (Chine)

-These versions featured AMOLED displays, aligning closely with global variants.
+These versions featured Écrans AMOLED, aligning closely with global variants.

 Couleurs: Mysterious Black Realm, Misty Forest, Dream Galaxy, and Time Quiet Purple.